elapt1c/HammerEngine/README.md

 The #1 goal of HammerEngine is it's performance on low-end machines.
 It out-performs many other engines while remaining compatable with as many machines as possible.

+# Cross-platform

+Hammer supports for all major linux distro, windows (comming soon) and chromebook.

 # What does Hammer support?

 Vulkan Native: Built from the ground up for modern hardware efficiency.